emmarant/emmarant.github.io/_pages/about.md

  **Scientifically curious about**

   -----
-- Deep Learning techniques for computer vision and natural language processing.
+- Deep Learning techniques for computer vision and Natural Language Processing.
-- Animal cognition and behaviour.
-- Animal communication.
+- Animal cognition/behaviour and animal communication.
 - Auditory and sound production systems of cetaceans and elephants.